johnweisuperior737-creator/Worldwide-Auction-System/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, as members, contributors, and leaders of the Online Auction System community, pledge to make participation in our project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We, as members, contributors, and leaders of the Worldwide Auction System community, pledge to make participation in our project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards